yuemori/activerecord-shard_for/README.md

 end
 ```

-## Plugin of cluster router
+## Plugin of connection router

-If you need to advanced cluster routing, implement router class and register this.
+If you need to advanced connection routing, implement router class and register this.

 Reference a interface to [HashModuloRouter](https://github.com/yuemori/activerecord-shard_for/blob/master/lib/activerecord/shard_for/hash_modulo_router.rb) and [ConnectionRouter](https://github.com/yuemori/activerecord-shard_for/blob/master/lib/activerecord/shard_for/connection_router.rb).